-Mental Health Australia is the national peak body for the mental health sector.
-As a Company limited by guarantee, our members include national organisations representing consumers, carers, special needs groups, clinical service providers, professional bodies, public and private mental health service providers, researchers, and state/territory community mental health peak bodies.
+Mental Health Australia is the national, independent peak body for the mental health sector.
+As a Company limited by guarantee, our members include service providers, professional bodies, organisations representing people with lived experience of mental ill-health, family, carers and supporters, researchers and state and territory mental health peak bodies

-This financial year the Board and staff continued to deliver on our vision for Mentally healthy people, mentally healthy communities with the focus on achieving the following core objectives of the Strategic Plan 2021-2024:
+This financial year the Board and staff continued to deliver on our vision for Mentally healthy people, mentally healthy communities with the focus on achieving the following core objectives in the last year of our Strategic Plan 2021-2024:

 - 1. Promote a national voice for those with lived experience of mental illness and for those who love and care for them. - 2.
 Highlight the social determinants for mental ill health and advocate for lasting changes across the whole ecosystem. - 3.
-Deliver value to our members and the wider mental health ecosystem
+Deliver value to our members and the wider mental health ecosystem.

-Mental Health Australia's principal activity has been to actively engage with stakeholders on a range of mental health policy issues and advocate at national level of government for policy reform.
-This has involved broad engagement, forging and maintaining partnerships and collaboration, and driving a clear coherent voice for reform on behalf of the sector.
+Mental Health Australia's principal activity has been to advocate at a national level for systemic mental health reform, engaging with our members and stakeholders across the Australian Government.
+This has involved deep consultation, forging and maintaining partnerships and collaboration, and driving a clear coherent voice for reform on behalf of the sector.